lifecoderua/node-transactions-handler/README.md

 ## Task

-The main goal is to create a small Web application with only one API processing input binary data and returning statistics for this data.
+The main goal is to create a small Web application with only one API processing input binary data and returning aggregated statistics for this data.
+Application should be able to process relatively big amounts of data and high number of concurrent requests (i.e. use all you can to achieve higher performance, but still use Node as a platform :P).

 ### Configuration